Childhood acute lymphoblastic leukaemia (ALL)

 Understanding childhood ALL

-Prognosis for childhood ALL
+Prognosis for childhood acute lymphoblastic leukaemia (ALL)

 The prognosis (what is likely to happen in the future) for most children and young adults with ALL is good.
 Treatment has very a high success rate.